SwedbankPay/developer.swedbankpay.com/_includes/prices.md

 is possible to group them all as `Creditcard`, you can also differentiate on card types as shown in the example above.
 This is useful if certain card brands have additional fees, others have discounts or something similar.
-If you do differentiate, you need to add all accepted card brand as a separate object types.
+If you do differentiate, you need to add all accepted card brands as a separate object types.

 {% case api_resource %}